 A Newfoundland should be fed twice a day with up to 2.5 cups of dry dog food per meal.
 The appropriate amount will depend on your dog's individual size, activity level, age, and any health conditions.
 Provide access to fresh, clean water.

 This breed may experience bloating and stomach torsion, which is a medical emergency.
 It's best not to provide only one meal as the dog may gulp it down and increase the risk of this problem.
-Many also recommend that you don't exercise your dog for an hour your pet has eaten.
+Many vets recommend that you don't exercise your dog for an hour after it has eaten.

 Be sure to monitor your pet's weight to prevent obesity, which can shorten a dog's lifespan and contribute to other health conditions.
 Discuss your dog's nutritional needs with your veterinarian as they will change throughout your pet's life.
 Your vet should be able to recommend the right food, amount, and feeding schedule.